athyuttamre/accessible-facebook-ui/README.md

 - Newsfeed also allows one to like posts and comment on them.
 It also shows the people who've liked each post.

 ### Messaging
+- /messaging is an XMPP chat client that uses X-Facebook-Platform OAuth Authentication to login to Facebook.
+Instead of creating an XMPP client from scratch, which we would not have had time for, we used an open-source browser XMPP client called Converse.js.
+We integrated Converse.js with our application, and I modified the code of the file to authenticate using Facbeook, instead of having the user log in directly.

 ### Status
 - /status is a simple way for the user to post a text-based status update.
 It makes use of a dwell-controlled on-screen QWERTY keyboard.